primo-io/prototype-documentation/index.md

 	<iframe src="//player.vimeo.com/video/19704918" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
 </div>

 The idea is to use multiple blocks that can be recognized by a board using resistors.
-It's a basic voltage divider: with the analog pins of an Arduino I reading the resistor values.
+It's a basic voltage divider, with the analog pins of an Arduino reading the resistor values.
 It's a very simple method, but rather effective for a prototype.

-Design wise, some features required testing.
-The actual design is the result of several iterations.
+Design-wise, some features required testing; the actual design is the result of several iterations.

-The 'snake' or 'zig-zag' path of the instruction sequence is to avoid literacy pre-conceptions.
+The 'snake' or 'zig-zag' path of the instruction sequence was chosen to avoid literacy pre-conceptions.

 ![left to right](images/illustrations/left-to-right.jpg)